simon01239/ada/index.md

 #### <center>Israeli-palestinian</center>
 ![ImmigrationQuotes](/assets/img/Project_graphics/Israeli_sentiment.png)

 We can see that there are positive peaks in all countries for December 2017.
-This is no surprise as we know from our previous analysis that the US recognised Jerusalem as Israel's capital at that point.
+This can be attributed to the US recognised Jerusalem as Israel's capital as we know from our previous analysis that.
+The right wing parties show a positive common opinion on these agreement.

 #### <center>Other topics</center>